misterdjules/earthly-mulitplatform-repro/README.md

 2. Run `earthly --platform=linux/amd64 --push +images` from the root of this repository.
 Since the failure is not consistent, you might have to run this command at least 10 times before reproducing the problem.
+Running this command in a `while` loop is a good way to reproduce this quickly.

 Note that I wasn't able to reproduce the problem when not passing a specific platform using the `--platform` CLI option.